shvets/shvets.github.io/source/blog/2014-10-31-configuring_linux_box_with_scripts.md

 export DOCKER_HOST=tcp://192.168.59.103:2375
 ```

-You have to setup it globally in **.bash\_profile** file or specify it each time when docker client is started.
+You have to setup it globally in **.bash\_profile** file or specify it each time when docker client gets started.

 You can access boot2docker over ssh (user: **docker**, password: **tcuser**):